FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 - *Do I need to call the phase helpers manually?* No. They are wired into `cep_heartbeat_resolve_agenda()` and `cep_heartbeat_stage_commit()`.
 Manual calls are only for bespoke schedulers.
 - *What happens to mid-beat registrations?* They are counted and deferred; the agenda for the current beat never mutates.
 - *What should I do with old `cep_mailroom_*` calls?* Delete them.
-Register pack-owned routing enzymes or write directly into your target inboxes, and leave a `TODO` where replacements still need to land.
+Register pack-owned routing enzymes or write directly into your target inboxes, and track any longer-term dispatcher work in your pack backlog instead of leaving code placeholders.
 - *How do I stage intents safely without the mailroom?* Wrap your writes with `cep_txn_begin()`/`cep_txn_commit()` (or an equivalent helper) inside your pack so veiled staging and audit links stay explicit.
 - *Do I still call pack bootstraps?* Yes.
 Each optional pack must provision its own ledgers, inboxes, or indexes before handling impulses.
 - *How do I disable the automatic beat stamp in serialization?* Supply your own `cepSerializationHeader` with `journal_metadata_present = false` (and your own metadata) or set the boolean to `false` before invoking `cep_serialization_emit_cell()`.